osanstrong/arfc.github.io/software_templates.md

 permalink: /manual/guides/software_templates
 ---

-Software projects are often intensely unique with specifications that far exceed the capabilities of a single template.
+Software projects are often unique with specifications that exceed the capabilities of a single template.
 However, there are some cases where a template can save a lot of time and overhead.
 This document will hopefully provide ARFC members with the individual tools to mix and match as